 After doing a few live shows with Mirage in the U.S. during May 1997, Stevie moved on to write and record new material for his first solo CD projects.
 Positive worldwide reviews of his guitar playing and compositional skills throughout the span of his own CDs and his years with Peter Bardens, especially during tours of the UK and Europe, have confirmed Stevie's undeniable guitar virtuosity.

-Stevie also composes music for Film, Television, Advertising, and Interactive Media.
+Currently, Stevie's main focus is composing music for Film, Television, Advertising, and Interactive Media Sync licensing.
 His work has been featured on Fox, ABC, NBC, the Los Angeles Emmy Award Shows, the Ani-FX Animation Festival, and countless other projects.
 His guitar work can be heard on the Ubisoft video game "Red Steel" for composer Tom Salta, the Mattel animated character "Max Steel" for composer David Raiklen, and in the documentary film "Sin By Silence" for composer Desha Dunnahoe.

 For the past several years Stevie has also been an integral part of the Internationally known Tribute band Hollywood U2.
 As a long-time lover of U2's music - and a guitarist who has an insatiable appetite for experimentation with guitar tones and textures, Stevie has found Hollywood U2 to be the perfect place to apply his talents.